-Michala is a Lecturer of Public History at Manchester Metropolitan University and is the Unit Leader of the Radical Manchester course.
-Michala is passionate about teaching and in 2019 she was shortlisted for MMU’s Teacher of the Year.
+I am a Lecturer of Public History at the University of Birmingham.
+I am a passionate about teaching and in 2019 I was fortunate to be shortlisted for MMU’s Teacher of the Year.

 Conferences / Symposiums (most recent)

 2121 – The Census as a Public Record, Glasgow University